kredar/kredar.github.io/_posts/2023-09-09-AI-primer-for-pm-part2.md

 comments: true
 ---

 _This is Part II of the AI for PMs series.
-See [Part I](/AI-primer-for-PM) on AI use cases and what to do before you even start working on AI product._
+See [Part I](/AI-primer-for-pm/) on AI use cases and what to do before you even start working on AI product._
 {: .notice--primary}
-&nbsp;
-&nbsp;

 # Introduction